 The Arts Council of Oklahoma City has produced the Opening Night New Year's Eve celebration in downtown OKC since 1987.
 With a family friendly atmosphere that includes musical acts throughout the night, street performers, children's area, food trucks and a fantastic fireworks display, Opening Night is the top way to ring in the new year for Oklahoma City residents.
 Each year brings an estimated 50,000 people downtown to celebrate.

-Date and Time:
+Date and Time

 Wristbands for Opening Night are $8 in advance and $10 at the event, with children 5 and under admitted free.
-Advanced purchases can be made beginning Dec.
+Advanced purchases can be made beginning on Dec.
 1 at any of the following: Metro 7-11 stores, MidFirst Bank locations, Plenty Mercantile at 807 North Broadway Avenue in Automobile Alley and at the OKC Museum of Art.
-Or you can purchase online.

 No alcohol will be served in any of the venues, and more information can be obtained by visiting the Arts Council of Oklahoma City online or calling (405) 270-4848.